hnchristina/proj1part3v2/README.md

 * Submit your ER diagram and SQL schema print outs at the beginning of lecture.
 * Your changes to the database should be accessible.

+Grading will be same as [the grading criteria in Part 2](http://github.com/w4111/proj1part2#grading), but for your extended design instead of the original.

+On campus students will present to their project mentor between `11/11` and `11/18`.
+The mentors will email you to schedule a 15 minute meeting by `11/4`.
+Contact your mentor immediately if you have not been contacted by the end of `11/4`.

+During the meeting, you will go over the original proposed extensions and go over their implementation, along with the data that  you have generated for the new database.

 <!--
 Follow the [same submission instructions as Part 2](http://github.com/w4111/proj1part2#submit) (this is a foreign reference!) with the following differences: